 To use the shock, put on some protective gear to protect yourself from the chlorine steam that might form.
 This can include goggles and gloves.
 Once you’re well protected, empty the contents into a bucket of water before adding it to your pool.
 Always empty the shock into the water and not the other way around to control the amount of chemicals going into the bucket.
 Once this is done you can add the shock to your pool and leave it to rest overnight to avoid having the sun evaporate the shock.

 Once you are ready to use your pool, make sure to test the chlorine levels in your pool before swimming.
 Pool shock treatments raise the chlorine treatment in waters to high levels.
 The instructions in your pool shock chemicals should advise on the proper time to wait before going for a swim.
+Always consult with your pool cleaning San Antonio technician if you have concerns about pool shocking.

 Do not add shock to an automatic chlorinator.
 Doing so could cause the shock to mix with certain chemicals and could create a deadly gas that could cause an explosion.
 Always read the instructions of your shock mix carefully before use.